fera0013/CarND-PID-Control-Project/README.md

 One last note here: regardless of the IDE used, every submitted project must still be compilable with cmake and make./

+## Solution

+I started with a low speed and just the proportional constant, to find a good value for the proportional correction of the CTE.
+[Video 1](https://github.com/fera0013/CarND-PID-Control-Project/blob/master/videos/t0_1p0_1i0d0s.webm) shows, that a proportional value of 0.1 is sufficient to drive the car safely around the complete track with some minimal and temporary oscillation.
+With a higher throttle value of 0.2 and with the initial proportional value of 0.1, the oscillation increases considerably to a point at which the car completely runs of the track, as can be seen in [Video 2](https://github.com/fera0013/CarND-PID-Control-Project/blob/master/videos/t0_2p0_1i0d0f.webm).
+The problem of an oscillation that builds up over time can be mitigated by the addition of a differential component.
+[Video 3](https://github.com/fera0013/CarND-PID-Control-Project/blob/master/videos/t0_2p0_1i0d3s.webm) shows the significant effect of a differential value of 3, in combination with otherwise unchanged parameters: The car steers much more abruptly, rarely overshoots and makes it safely around the track.
+Even at a speed of 30 mph, the combination of a proportional component of 0.1 and a differential component of 3 still steers the car safely around the track.
+The driving experience is however much more unstable, as [video 4](https://github.com/fera0013/CarND-PID-Control-Project/blob/master/videos/t0_3p0_1i0d3s.webm)  shows.

+It should be noted that the addition of an integral component did not help in combination with the chosen parameters.
+This is however not surprising, since the simplified simulation model does not seem to contain any systematic bias.